Conquest of New France: Opposing forces

-From a numerical point of view, New France had always been at disadvantage when compared to the more populous thirteen American colonies of British America.
+From a numerical point of view, New France had always been at disadvantage when compared to the more populous British Thirteen colonies of British America.
 When the hostilities began, New France could only claim a population of approximately 80,000 white inhabitants, 55,000 of whom lived in Canada.
 In opposition, the Thirteen Colonies could count on a population of 1,160,000 white inhabitants and 300,000 black ones, both free and enslaved.
 Yet the number of regular troops available at the beginning of the conflict did not reflect this demographic inequality.
 In 1755, New France was defended by 3,500 professional soldiers, while the Thirteen Colonies relied on two Irish regiments – between 1,500 and 2,000 career soldiers – who were supported by two other regiments of New England conscripts.
 Thus, the balance of power on land was initially more or less equal.
 On the seas, the situation was much more one-sided in favour of the British Navy.
 In 1755, Britain had 90 warships against France's 50, a disparity that only widened with time.
 This maritime domination gave Britain a clear advantage in terms of its ability to send reinforcements and supply to its North American colonies.